-The 2021 year was another one of financial consolidation with the Association reporting its highest ever overall financial outturn of £1,798k (2020: £769k).
-This consisted of an operating surplus of £531k (2020: £352k) supplemented by a surplus on disposal of fixed assets of £266k (2020: £Nil) and an impressive unrealised net gain on our investments of £1,001k (2020: £417k).
-Record high total assets carried forward amounted to £7,087,898 (2020: £5,289,530) which incorporates the provision of a pensions' creditor in accordance with the accounting requirements of FRS 102.
+After three consecutive years of year-on-year record financial outturns, the 2022 year was a more challenging one with the Association reporting an overall financial outturn of £686k deficit (2020: £1,798k surplus).
+This consisted of an operating deficit of £10k (2021: £531k surplus) and an unrealised net loss on our investments of £676k (2021: £1,001k gain) in what was an exceptionally challenging year for global financial markets.
+Total assets carried forward amounted to £6,401,672 (2021: £7,087,898) which incorporates the provision of a pensions' creditor in accordance with the accounting requirements of FRS 102.

-The demands placed upon our resources across the growing membership continue to increase, particularly in the area of our member support and hotline services.
-During the 2021 year, we invested additional resource into our hotline, employer engagement, public relations and marketing services in order to meet high levels of demand in a year that once again was both materially impacted by Covid-19 and an extremely challenging one for all of our members.
+The demands placed upon our resources across the rapidly growing membership continue to increase, particularly in the area of our member support and hotline services.
+During the 2022 year, we again invested additional resource into our hotline, employer engagement, policy and marketing services in order to meet high levels of demand in a year that once again an extremely challenging one for our members.

-Total expenditure on direct support for members during the year (including legal fees, solicitors, regional and field officers and hotline) was £2.8m which was 45% (2020: 42%) of our total expenditure.
+Total expenditure on direct support for members during the year (including legal fees, solicitors, regional and field officers and hotline) was £3.5m (2021: £2.8m) which was 49% (2021: 45%) of our total expenditure.
 This figure excludes annual conference costs and the work of the Policy team in representing the membership at government level together with the guidance and publications issued as part of the overall membership service.

-Overall, total membership increased by 5% during 2021 to 21,637 (2020: 20,704) which again represented tremendous growth across the majority of member categories, with another high in-year recruitment of 2,301 new members attained.
-The early trend for 2022 has again been encouraging with total membership having increased by a further 1.8% year to date to a record high of 22,016 as at 31 March 2022.
+Overall, total membership increased by 3.7% during 2022 to 22,433 (2021: 21,637) which again represented excellent growth across the majority of member categories, with another high in-year recruitment of 2,483 (2021: 2,301) new members attained.
+The early trend for 2023 has again been encouraging with total membership having increased by a further 8% year to date to a record high of 24,262 as at 31 March 2023.